rpy2/rpy2/doc/source/rinterface.rst

 >>> [x for x in options_names]

 .. note::
-   Elements in a vector of names do not have to be unique.
+   Elements in a name vector do not have to be unique.
+A Python counterpart is provided as :class:`rpy2.rlike.container.TaggedList`.

 .. index::
    single: dim